milutinke/sqcp/docs/setup.md

 12. Navigate back to `backend`
 13. Open the terminal and run: `yarn install`
 14. Once it is done with the installation, run `sequelize db:migrate --config Config/database.json`
-15. Once you have successfully done with migrating, you now can run your app
+15. Once you have successfully done with migrating, you need to generate a default admin account.
+Navigate to `backend` folder, open up a terminal and execute: `npm run create-admin`, this script will generate a default admin account, and its credentials will be displayed on the screen.
+16. You now can run your app:

     - Using `screen` (If you do not have it, just install it: )
         - Run: `screen -dmS sqcp`